-At four times during the semester, I will post (to BB) or share in class brief reflection prompts.
-These prompts may be based on readings, classroom discussions, or brief labs or in class exercise.
-To receive credit for these prompts/questions, you need to respond to 3 of these 4 prompts - within 2 days of the question/prompt being posted (notified in class or via email).
+At four times during the semester, I will post to Canvas brief reflection prompts.
+These prompts may be based on readings, classroom discussions, or brief labs or in class exercises.
+To receive credit for these prompts/questions, you need to respond to 3 of these 4 prompts.
+This should be done within 2 days of the question/prompt being posted (notified in class or via email).
 Please note, in these responses I'm looking for thoughtful posts with depth yet brevity!
 More detail on this new assignment the first day of class.